-Arguably, deodorant is the personal care product we rely on most.
-Many of us are more apt to skip brushing our teeth than to leave the house without the swipe-swipe that's been part of every morning since puberty.
+Deodorant is arguably the personal care product we rely on most.
+Many of us are more apt to skip brushing our teeth than to leave the house without the swipe-swipe that's been part of every morning since puberty, which is why it's common to clamor for the best dermatologist-approved deodorant.

 Video of the Day